sophiacho/Broadcom-Value-Pack-by-Korea-CXS/README.md

 ## Support

-If you encounter any issues during installation or while applying the templates, you can refer to the VMware official documentation or visit the **VMware Community Forum** for additional assistance.
+If you encounter any issues during installation or while applying the templates, you can refer to the VMware official documentation.
 For further support, please contact us directly.

 [***Installation Guide: Broadcom Value Pack (BVP) Installation Guide***](/Installation.md)